pedro-teles-fonseca/BDA-warwick-2019/README.md

 ### Data

 The raw data can be found in the *raw-data.xls* file, stored in the *data* folder.
-The reorganized version of the dataset that is read by the R scripts is the *data.txt* file, stored in the same folder.
+The reorganized version of the dataset that is imported by the R scripts is the *data.txt* file, stored in the same folder.

 ### Reproducibility